DaniloVFreire/DaniloVFreire/README.md

  -->

 - :books: I'm A Brazilian computer science student at UFAL(Federal University of Alagoas);
-- 🌱 Growing bigger in my web full stack development skills.
+- 🌱 Growing in my web full stack development skills.

 **Languages and tools that I know a little bit:**
 <div>